gilday/how-to-java-instrumentation/README.markdown

 # how-to-java-instrumentation

-Reference project for using Java instrumentation techniques to build a Java agent.
+Reference project for using Java instrumentation techniques to build a Java agent for JREs 6, 7, and 8.
 Inspired by Contrast Security's [Join the Team Challenge](https://github.com/Contrast-Security-OSS/join-the-team/blob/master/challenges.md), this Java agent measures String allocations; it counts both Strings allocated since the start of the JVM, and Strings allocated in the context of a web